Allan Campbell (footballer)

-Allan Campbell (born 4 July 1998) is a Scottish footballer who plays as a midfielder for Luton Town.
-He has previously played for Motherwell, was selected 24 times for the Scotland under-21 team and made his full international debut for Scotland in June 2022.
+Allan Campbell (born 4 July 1998) is a Scottish footballer who plays as a midfielder.
+He has previously played for Motherwell and Luton Town as well as having time on loan at Millwall and Charlton Athletic.
+He was also selected 24 times for the Scotland under-21 team and made his full international debut for Scotland in June 2022.

 Club career

+Motherwell

 Campbell was born in Glasgow and attended All Saints Roman Catholic Secondary School in the city.
 He is a product of the Motherwell Academy having joined the club at the age of 10.

 On 29 October 2016, Campbell made his debut for Motherwell as a substitute in a 4–1 win against Ross County.
 On 15 April 2017, he scored his first senior goal, the fourth in a 4–2 win over Inverness Caledonian Thistle, picking up the man of the match award at the same time.

 On 13 October 2017, Campbell signed a new contract, keeping him at Motherwell until 2021.
 His contract was later improved, but not extended.
 During the 2017–18 season he took part in the 2017 Scottish League Cup Final (as a substitute) and the 2018 Scottish Cup Final (as a starter), both occasions ending in 2–0 losses to Celtic.

 On 12 September 2020, he scored the only goal of a Scottish Premiership match against St Johnstone.
 In May 2021 the Motherwell manager Graham Alexander said that Campbell would leave the club at the end of the season, as a final effort to negotiate a new contract had failed.

+Luton Town

 On 15 June 2021, Luton Town announced the signing of Campbell after agreeing an undisclosed fee with Motherwell to secure his signature before his contract expired.
+Campbell helped Luton win promotion to the Premier League during the 2022–23 season.
+His last goal for the club was a memorable one, scoring against Watford to complete a 2-0 derby day victory.

+Millwall (loan)

+On 1 September 2023, Luton loaned Campbell to EFL Championship club Millwall.

+Charlton Athletic (loan)

+On 26 August 2024, Campbell joined Charlton Athletic on a season-long loan.

+On 30 January 2025, Campbell's loan was terminated early.

+Dundee United

+On 30 January 2025, Campbell made the permanent move back to Scotland with Scottish Premiership side Dundee United, signing a short-term deal.